Learning to Split: A Reinforcement-Learning-Guided Splitting Heuristic for Neural Network Verification: Methodology

 \subsubsection{Initial Splits: Pseudo-Impact.}

-The Pseudo-Impact heuristic employs a specialized strategy for the initial splits in the search problem.
-We found this strategy to be particularly efficient for networks with relatively low input dimensions.
-We adopted a shared initial branching policy across all strategies to ensure a fair comparison and to isolate the contribution of our learned heuristic to the deeper, more complex portions of the search tree.
-For all experiments presented in this paper, we uniformly applied the Pseudo-Impact heuristic for the first three splits of the search tree (depth $\le3$), with the respective splitting policies taking over from that point onward.
+The Pseudo-Impact heuristic employs a specialized strategy for the initial splits.
+We found this strategy to be efficient for networks with relatively low input dimensions.
+We applied a common initial branching policy across all strategies to ensure a fair comparison and to isolate the contribution of our learned heuristic to the deeper, more complex portions of the search tree.
+For all experiments presented in this paper, we applied the Pseudo-Impact heuristic for the first three splits of the search tree (depth $\le3$), with the respective splitting policies taking over from that point onward.